kmehltretter82/frama-c-linux/ivette/src/sandbox/README.md

 play with sandboxed components _or_ any other component of the platform.

-All files with `*.tsx` extension inside this directory will be automatically loaded and shall register sandboxe(s) by using typically:
+All files with `*.tsx` extension inside this directory will be automatically loaded and shall register sandbox(es) by using typically:

     Ivette.registerSandbox({
         id: 'sandbox.<ident>',